 17 This I say therefore, and testify in the Lord, that you from now on do not walk as other Gentiles walk, in the vanity of their mind, 18 Having the understanding darkened, being alienated from the life of God through the ignorance that is in them because of the blindness of their heart, 19 Who, being callous, have given themselves over to lasciviousness to work all uncleanness with greediness.
 20 But you have not learned Christ in this way, 21 If indeed you have heard him and have been taught by him, as the truth is in Jesus.
 22 Concerning the former manner of life, [you were taught] to put off the old man, which is corrupt according to the deceitful lusts, 23 And be renewed in the spirit of your mind, 24 And that you put on the new man, which after God is created in righteousness and true holiness.

-25 Therefore, putting away lying, each of you speak truth with his neighbor, for we are members of one another.
+25 Therefore, putting away lying, "each of you speak truth with his neighbor," for we are members of one another.
 26 "Be angry, and do not sin."
 Do not let the sun go down upon your wrath, 27 Neither give place to the devil.
-28 Let him who stole no longer steal, but rather let him labor, working with his hands the thing which is good, so that he may have to give to him who needs.
+28 Let him who stole no longer steal, but rather let him labor, working with his hands the thing which is good, so that he may have [something] to give to him who needs.
 29 Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying so that it may minister grace to the hearers.
-30 And do not grieve the Holy Spirit of God, whereby you are sealed to the day of redemption.
+30 And do not grieve the Holy Spirit of God, in whom you were sealed for the day of redemption.
 31 Let all bitterness, wrath, anger, clamor, and evil-speaking be put away from you, along with all malice.
 32 And be kind to one another, tender-hearted, forgiving one another, even as God for Christ's sake has forgiven you.

 [v.8b] - "gave gifts to men" - From John Calvin's Commentary: "There is rather more difficulty in this clause; for the words of the Psalm are, 'you have received gifts for men,' while the apostle changes this expression into 'gave gifts,' and thus appears to exhibit an opposite meaning.
 Still there is no absurdity here; for Paul does not always quote the exact words of Scripture, but, after referring to the passage, satisfies himself with conveying the substance of it in his own language.
 Now, it is clear that the gifts which David mentions were not received by God for himself, but for his people; and accordingly we are told, in an earlier part of the Psalm, that 'the spoil' had been 'divided' among the families of Israel (Psalm 68:12).
 Since therefore the intention of receiving was to give gifts, Paul can hardly be said to have departed from the substance, whatever alteration there may be in the words."